|

 DRIVES

-This is a simple DOS program to display all the block devices and emulated block devices in your system.
-The program is self documenting, just run it with /? as the parameter
+block devices in your system.
+The program is self documenting, just run it with /? as the

 Example